 The National Institutes of Health fact sheet on calcium discusses other factors that can affect calcium absorption.
 Vitamin D helps improve calcium absorption.
-Your body can obtain vitamin D from food and it can also make vitamin D when your skin is exposed to sunlight.
-Dietary sodium (salt) and protein increase calcium excretion in ratio to the amount their intake is increased.
+Your body can obtain vitamin D from foods like salmon, sardines, eggs and cheese.
+It can also make vitamin D when your skin is exposed to sunlight.

-Increasing dietary potassium intake (such as with 7 to 8 servings of fruits and vegetables per day), may help decrease calcium excretion, particularly in postmenopausal women.
-Alcohol can also affect calcium status by reducing the intestinal absorption of calcium.
+Increasing dietary potassium intake, for example by eating 7 to 8 half-cup servings of fruits and vegetables per day, may help decrease calcium loss — particularly in postmenopausal women.
+Alcohol can affect calcium status by reducing the intestinal absorption of calcium.

 We think of calcium as food for our bones, but it’s also a natural sedative that releases the sleep-inducing amino acid tryptophan.
 Calcium is directly related to our cycles of sleep.
 In one study, published in the European Neurology Journal, researchers found that calcium levels in the body are higher during some of the deepest levels of sleep, such as the rapid eye movement (REM) phase.

 The study concluded that disturbances in sleep, especially the absence of deep REM sleep or disturbed REM sleep, are related to a calcium deficiency.
 Restoration to the normal course of sleep was achieved following the normalization of the blood calcium level.